 The Old Town of Chania, Crete

-We stayed at a lovely five room B & B with a kitchenette, just steps from the Venetian Harbor.
+We stayed at a lovely five room apartment-hotel with a kitchenette, just steps from the Venetian Harbor.
 We wish we could have stayed at Dream Art Studios for months, rather than five nights.
 We were greeted by fresh jam and a small carafe of raki on a tray in our room.
 A sign of a lot more hospitality and charm to come.
 There are a lot of great guest house options in the old town of Chania, Crete.
 Read some TripAdvisor, Yelp and booking site reviews and support a small business.
 You’ll be glad you did.

 The Old Town of Chania, Crete’s quaint laneways are filled with great restaurants, bars, cafes and shops.
 Many of the shops are owned by talented artists, which is a refreshing change from factory made trinket shops.
 We spoke extensively to the proprietor of a gift shop who sold hand crafted jewellery and souvenir tourist mementos.
 She spoke philosophically and diplomatically when discussing the Greek financial crisis.
 “We frequently change political parties in Greece.
 All that really changes is the dialogue.
 Change must come from within.”

 Shopping: Reasons to Love Chania, Crete

 A must in the Old Town is the Agora, the town’s large indoor market.
 This is the place to go to stock up on fresh olives, cheese, herbs and other local delicacies.
-If you’re inclined to cook in your room, you could also buy fresh meat and seafood here.
+If you’re inclined to cook in your room, you can also buy fresh meat and seafood here.

 Among other things, Greeks make excellent hand creams with olive oil, chamomile, lavender and other natural ingredients.
 These make practical gifts for friends and family living in cold climates.
 We also highly recommend buying Greek oregano, thyme, honey and of course, extra virgin olive oil.
 The quality of these ingredients are as good as you’ll find anywhere in the world.